Jean Baptiste Ricord

-Jean Baptiste Ricord (born in Paris, France, in 1777; died on the island of Guadeloupe, West Indies, in 1837) was a French-American physician.
+Jean Baptiste Ricord (born in Paris, France, in 1777; died on the island of Guadeloupe, West Indies, in 1837) was a French-American medical doctor.

 Biography

 He was educated in France and in Italy, whither his father had fled during the French Revolution, and subsequently accompanied his father to the United States, where they settled in Baltimore, Maryland.
 After graduating from the New York College of Physicians and Surgeons in 1810, he went to the West Indies to make researches into botany and natural history, and traveled and practised medicine extensively in the islands until he returned to New York.
 He was an accomplished scholar, musician, and painter, and a member of various learned societies in France and the United States.

 Writings

 Many of his writings were signed "Madiana," the name of his homestead in France.
 In addition to contributions to scientific and other journals, Ricord published: